yalejandrolopez/ITSP_LAB06/README.md

 These scripts contains the solution of the lab 6 of the class of introduction of software programming.
 They used two files

--data.csv, which a text file format that contains information of cities in europe, with the columns as follows:__
+-data.csv, which a text file format that contains information of cities in europe, with the columns as follows:<br />
-(this is information was extracted from wikipedio of each city)__
+(this is information was extracted from wikipedio of each city)<br />
-  name: (string) name of the city__ lat long (string), contains coordinates decimal degrees in WGS86 of every city, with a blanck space separator in between.__ area (float), area in square kilometers__ population (int), number of inhabitants__ population_density (float), population density of the city, (inhabitants / area)__ GRP (float): Gross domestic product, given in billions of EU__ vaccinated (int): number of inhabitants with full vaccionation with covid 19, (https://support.google.com/websearch/answer/9814707?p=cvd19_statistics&hl=es-419&visit_id=637800463070597691-1199711788&rd=1)__
+  name: (string) name of the city lat long (string), contains coordinates decimal degrees in WGS86 of every city, with a blanck space separator in between. area (float), area in square kilometers population (int), number of inhabitants population_density (float), population density of the city, (inhabitants / area) GRP (float): Gross domestic product, given in billions of EU vaccinated (int): number of inhabitants with full vaccionation with covid 19, (https://support.google.com/websearch/answer/9814707?p=cvd19_statistics&hl=es-419&visit_id=637800463070597691-1199711788&rd=1)

 -europe.geojson, contains the polyline of the costline of europe, with its coordinates in degrees WGS84.
 File provided by the proffesor of the course.